How to Hire Software Developers?

 This section will teach you how to define your hiring funnel, as well as the fundamentals of a successful recruitment campaign.

-A hiring funnel is a graphical representation of the steps that prospective employees go through to become hired.
+A hiring funnel is a graphical representation of the steps that prospective employees go through to get hired.

 While the specifics of each company’s and each candidate’s funnel will vary, For an instance: